Sunday, January 12, 2025

 Upon my tests I found one set that I have used extensively on a number of projects, the Nikon Pre-AI series of lenses.

 Most of these samples were shot on either the 50mm F/2 or the 35mm F/2.8.
-Altogether, this lens set has a very pleases vintage cinema glass look.
+Altogether, this lens set has a very pleasing vintage cinema glass look.
 With a bit of softness and slight color fringing around the edges that give them an almost anamorphic feel.

 The 50mm has some ghosting around the edges at f2, but is usable with a pleasing, circular bokeh around 2.8.
 4 for and beyond is razor sharp, but you lose the circular bokeh, which I don't mind because you get a pleasing hexagonal shape versus something like an umbrella pattern.